-Best of the Bone - A Paleo Superfood!
-Beef bone concentrate - collagen protein!
+Best of the Bone - grass-fed certified beef bone broth concentrate - highest broths in bioavailable collagen protein!

 Best of the Bone grass-fed, slow-cooked 48+ hours Beef Bone Broth Concentrate - Collagen Protein.
 A Gut Health Superfood (NOT powder) - a living gelatin.